ossf/wg-endusers/MANIFESTO/README.md

 * Work with teams to design and implement mindful control points for open source consumption throughout the SDLC.
 <br>

-* Adopt open source consumption management tooling, best practices, and processes to more effectively respond to security issues and facilitate risk communication to customers and partners through existing channels (e.g. CISA's CVD, VEX, etc.).
+* Adopt tooling, best practices, and processes to (1) continuously track, measure, and improve the security of open source software being consumed, (2) respond to security issues more effectively, and (3) facilitate risk communication to customers/partners through existing channels (e.g., CISA's CVD, VEX, etc.).